junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Castiel closes his eyes.

 Sinking into the voice.
 Forcing his body still.
-Breathing out long and shakily.
+Breathing out, long and shaky.

 <br>

-The blackness behind his eyelid is not pure black anymore, it seems.
-As the table and the candle lights shake harder, there are glitters of sparks shining inside the black curtain like summer night's fireflies, like splashed sparks after a gunshot.
+The blackness behind his eyelids is not pure black anymore, it seems.
+As the table and the candle flames shake harder, there are glimmers of sparks shining within the black curtain like summer night's fireflies, like scattered sparks after a gunshot.

-Dean stares at them hard, widening and squinting his eyes while his eyelids are still closed.
-He sees the lights moving, wondering if it's his own imagination or the candle lights somehow grow strong enough that it's burning through his eyelids.
+Dean stares at them hard, eyes widening and squinting though his lids remain closed.
+He sees the lights shifting, wondering if it's his imagination or if the candlelight has somehow grown strong enough to burn through his eyelids.

-Or, is it the mysterious psychic's dimension that Missouri said she could bring him to, where he should go ahead looking for Cas?
+Or, is it the mysterious psychic dimension Missouri said she could bring him to, the one where he should go ahead looking for Cas?

 He feels light and heavy at the same time.
 His vision blurs and clears.
-He's not sure if his eyes are open or closed anymore.
+He's no longer sure if his eyes are open or closed anymore.

 Dean glances down at himself.
 There is no body, nothing to control to navigate around the space, only the view ahead.
-Like a lazy-designed first person view video game.
+Like a lazily designed first-person video game.

-All he can do is looking, and thinking.
+All he can do is look, and think.

-So he thinks hard: "Cas."
-He focuses on the syllables, imagining how his own tongue and throat would produce the sound, delivering the name.
+So he thinks hard: "*Cas.*" He focuses on the syllables, imagining how his own tongue and throat would produce the sound, deliver the name.

-"Cas --"
+"*Cas --*"

-"Cas!"
+"*Cas!*"

-He repeats the name over and over, yelling in his mind like rescue team searching for a lost traveler in the deep wild mountains, wondering if there is any chance the seance could really work, that Cas is really here and can hear him.
+He repeats the name over and over, shouting in his mind like a rescue team calling out to a lost traveler deep in the wilderness, wondering if there is any chance the seance could actually work, if Cas is really here and can hear him.

-The high-pitched voice he heard in Missouri's room earlier sounds muffled now, quieter, lower.
+The high-pitched sound he heard back in Missouri's room earlier is muffled now, quieter, lower.
 Gradually, more human, more recognizable.

-Until, he hears Cas's words.
+Until finally, he hears Cas's words.

 "Dean."
 Cas is answering his call.
 But he can't pin his sound.

 "Where are you?"
 Dean can't help glancing around.
 But the closer he looks, the more confused he gets.
-His brain can't make sense of the shapes and figures his eyes receives, light and shade shift like looking through kaleidoscope.
-He catches sight of a blue loose thread, a button, a feather, then something glittering metallic.
+His brain can't make sense of the shapes and figures his eyes receive, light and shade shifting like a kaleidoscope.
+He catches a glimpse of a loose blue thread, a button, a feather, then something glittering metallic.
 Then an eye, floating, blinking, staring at him, not connected to a body.
 Blue.

-What is this, space dumpster in some horror movie? *Interstellar* but B-rated version?
+What is this, a space dumpster from some horror movie? *Interstellar* but B-rated version?
 Dean muses, more taken aback than dread.

-"This is the dimension in between other dimensions."
-Cas answers him, his voice comes from all over, echoing in the space that doesn't seem to have a boundary.
+"This is the dimension in between other dimensions," Cas answers him, his voice coming from all directions, echoing in a space that doesn't seem to have a boundary.

-Dean tries to move his eyes around, looking for him, but the view only makes his mind dizzy.
+Dean tries to move his eyes around, looking for him, but the view only makes his mind reel.

-"Don't look back, please."
-Cas's voice turns into an anxious warning, coming from behind him.
+"Don't look back.
+Please," Cas's voice turns into an anxious warning, coming from behind him.
 Dean doesn't have a body to turn around.
-He can't see him, but somehow, he thinks, he can sense that weight of existence looming over.
-Like the weight of wings are wrapped around him.
+He can't see him, but somehow, he thinks -- he feels, he can sense that weight of presence beyond his vision, looming over.
+Like the brush of wings wrapping around him.
 And he knows instantly, with one hundred percent certainty, it is Cas, right there behind him, just out of his view.

-"You shouldn't come any closer, you shouldn't even come here at all, Dean."
-Cas's voice tired and uneasy, over the back of his head.
+"You shouldn't come any closer.
+You shouldn't have even come here at all, Dean."
+Cas's voice tired and uneasy, drifting over the back of his head.
 "My form here can hurt you, just by existing in the same plane.
-I don't want to make the same mistake as the one with Pamela Barnes again."
+I don't want to make the same mistake I did with Pamela Barnes again."

-Dean gives a silent sigh, has to settle with the voice-only facetime.
+Dean gives a silent sigh, resigned to settle with voice-only FaceTime.
 "How are you, Cas?"

-"Fine."
-Cas answers plainly.
+"Fine," Cas replies flatly.

-Dean manages to deliver the expression of "raising his eyebrows" through the thought. *Of course.*
+Dean manages to convey a mental eyebrow raise. *Of course.*

 "You've been here the whole time?
-After the Purgatory?"
+After Purgatory?"

-"Most of the times that I can remember, yes.
-I don't remember the times at the beginning when the portal tears my mind apart, along with everything else."
+"Most of the times I can remember, yes.
+I don't remember the earliest times at the beginning when the portal tore my mind apart, along with everything else."
 Cas tells him, his voice stable, but Dean knows the undercurrents he heard from the voice isn't his imagination.

 "I'm sorry."
 Dean finds the words coming through the mind easily.

-"It's not your fault."
-Cas says quickly.
-"You wouldn't have known the portal would do that."
+"It's not your fault," Cas says quickly.
+"You couldn't have known the portal would do that."

 "How bad is it?"

 Cas hesitates.
-The silence stretches, Dean's nerves get tense, "Cas?
+The silence stretches, Dean's nerves go tense.
+"Cas?
 You still there?"

 "Yes."
 Cas answers from behind him, somewhere high.

 "So?
 How bad?"

-Cas sighs, sound resigned.
-"The portal only works to send pure humans out, so I think it tries to parse out the human part of me to throw out, and keep the rest behind.
-So my human body, the vessel, and my essence in the true form, they are shattered --"
+Cas sighs, the sound resigned.
+"The portal only works on pure humans, so I think it tried to parse out the human part of me to throw out, and keep the rest behind.
+So my human body, the vessel, and my essence in the true form, they were shattered --"

 Dean's breath hitches.

-Cas continues, "Every sense of me are in pieces earlier, at the beginning, it's even more difficult than --" He pauses briefly there, as if debating whether he wants to tell the whole story, then he's decided. "-- more difficult than the time when I took over the broken pieces from Sam's mind, and had to rebuild everything in my head."
+Cas continues, "Every sense of me was in pieces earlier, at the beginning, it was even more difficult than --" He pauses briefly there, as if debating whether he wants to tell the whole story, then he's decided. "-- more difficult than when I took over the broken pieces from Sam's mind, and had to rebuild everything in my head."

 "Cas..."
-Dean starts, but doesn't know what to say after that, doesn't know if there is any word existed in the world that could mean anything here, or could express the clutching, squeezing feeling that is growing in him.
+Dean starts, but doesn't know what to say after that, doesn't know if there is any word existed in the world that could mean anything here, or could express the tight, gut-wrenching feeling rising inside him.

 "But it's already a lot better now, if it's any comfort."
-Cas makes his voice light, Dean only tastes bitter from the words.
+Cas makes his voice light, Dean only tastes bitterness in the words.

 The blue thread is from the tie, the button from the shirt, the feather from the wings, the eye from the body.
 The things he saw in this space earlier suddenly make sense now.

 Bits and pieces.
 All Cas's.
 All shattered.
 God knows how many more are not even visible.

-"Cas," Dean grits his teeth, asking, slowly, "the human part and angel part...
-It's not just talking about the body and the wings, isn't it?"
+"Cas," Dean grits his teeth, asking, slowly, "the human part and angel part... it's not just about the body and the wings, is it?"

-The emotions and feelings and doubts, those are definitely things human minds tend to produce.
-And then there must be some memories and knowledge only belongs to angel.
+The emotions and the feelings and the doubts, those are definitely things human minds tend to produce.
+And then there must be some memories and knowledge only belongs to the angel part.
 Then separating them apart would mean...

-"It is not."
-Cas says gloomily, "But it's okay --"
+"It is not," Cas says gloomily, "But it's okay --"

 "No, it's not."
 Dean cuts his words off.
 "Cas, damn it, stop saying you're okay when you're not.
-But we're in this together, alright?
+We're in this together, alright?
 I promised I'd get you home, so I will.
-Getting your ass out of Purgatory didn't turn out well, let's just fix whatever this shitty dimension's problem is, and get over it.
+Getting your ass out of Purgatory didn't go as planned -- fine.
+Let's just fix whatever this shitty dimension's problem is, and get over it.
 But I can't help if I don't know where to start.
-Why don't you give me a 101 go-over on the multidimension thing, and we'll see how to fix the problem?
+So why don't you give me a 101 go-over on the multidimension thing, and we'll see how to fix the problem?
 What do you say, Angel?"

 There is a sound of cloth and wings rustling behind him.
-Dean has a surge of urge to look around at Cas, looking him in the eyes to see him nod, even if it would burn his eyes out.
-And right then, he hears Cas murmuring "Okay".
-Dean breathes out, echoing a same, long, relieved "Okay".
+Dean feels a surge of urge to turn around, to look at him in the eyes and see him nod, even if it would burn his own eyes out.
+And right then, he hears Cas murmur, "Okay."
+Dean breathes out, echoing the same, long, relieved, "Okay."

-Cas starts: "My true form is a multidimensional wavelength celestial being, not bound to the Earth, while my body is made of atomic vibration and electron cloud in the material plane.
-Think of it as the *Wave-Particle Duality* in the quantum physics you humans discovered a hundred years ago.
+Cas starts: "My true form is a multidimensional wavelength celestial being, not bound to Earth, while my body is composed of atomic vibrations and electron clouds in the material plane.
+Think of it as the *Wave-Particle Duality* in the quantum physics your species discovered a century ago.
 I believe I'm currently suffering from the *Refraction and Diffraction Effect*.
-And the boundary of this liminal dimension has *Infinity Mirror Effect* when it interacts with any other dimensions.
-There are wave functions to better explain --"
+And the boundary of this liminal dimension has an *Infinity Mirror Effect* when it interacts with any other dimensions.
+There are wave functions to explain more precisely --"

 "Jesus, Cas, aim lower!"
-Dean rolls his eyes as if they are standing face to face talking in their usual forms.
-"I said 101, not top advanced high confidential science lecture.
-I dropped out of high school, for Christ sake.
+Dean rolls his eyes like they are standing face to face talking in their usual forms.
+"I said 101, not top-secret advanced science lecture.
+I dropped out of high school, for Christ's sake.
 Any chance I can get that in English again?"

-"Going through that portal, it affects me in all forms.
-It tears me apart, sending me into the dimension in between the planes."
-Cas sighs frustratedly, "I have tried to put myself together, but this dimension throttles the effort, splicing my true form with the vessel, deforming me to be misshaped and giant."
+"Going through that portal affected me in all forms.
+It tore me apart, sending me into the dimension between planes."
+Cas sighs in frustration.
+"I have tried to put myself back together, but this dimension throttles the effort, splicing my true form with the vessel, deforming me into something misshaped and giant."

-Dean winces, remembering the huge trench coat shape against the snow storm and the wings spreading so wide he can't see the edge taking over all the spaces in the redwoods. *Giant, no kidding.
-He hasn't got a single full-body shot of Cas ever since Purgatory.*
+Dean winces, remembering the huge trench coat shape against the snowstorm and the wings spread so wide he couldn't see the edges, taking over all the space between the redwoods. *Giant, no kidding.
+He hasn't gotten a single full-body shot of Cas ever since Purgatory.*

 "What's dragging you away?"
-He remembers the openings in the mid-air, the edge like a wound of the space; remembers Cas stepping towards it, towards the eye of the tornado where the deadliest things come through most fiercely; then his grace weaves into the tear, gone from the sight.
+He remembers the openings mid-air, edges like wounds in space; remembers Cas stepping toward them, toward the eye of the tornado where the deadliest things came through most fiercely; then his grace weaving into the tear, gone from sight.
 Leaving Dean alone, shaking, with nothing but exhaustion and bitterness.

 "Law of physics?"
 Cas offers.

-There is no visible deadbeat badass being in this space, now that they have been here, so long, talking.
-No other evil beings cutting them off, no one (hopefully) listening in.
-No one running the place except for the natural order. *Huh.*
+There is no visible deadbeat badass entity in this space, not while they have been here talking for so long.
+No evil beings cutting them off, no one (hopefully) eavesdropping.
+No one running the place except the natural order. *Huh.*

 *The easiest and toughest rule to break, then.*

-"Cas," Dean steadies his spinning thought, asking the most important question, the only question echoing in his mind every day and night since Purgatory, since before that.
+"Cas," Dean steadies his spiraling thoughts, asking the most important question, the only question that's echoed in his mind every day and night since Purgatory, since before that.
 "How can I get you back?
 The whole, complete, normal, you.
-Not bits and pieces of glimpses here and there." *Not broken, not crazy, not amnesia.
+Not bits and pieces, not glimpses here and there." *Not broken, not crazy, not amnesia.
 Just, Cas.*

 Cas falls quiet.
-After a long while, his voice finally echoes on top of Dean's head again: "I don't know."
+After a long pause, his voice finally echoes on top of Dean's head again: "I don't know."

 *Don't know if it's possible, if they can find a way, or don't know if he really wants to come back?* Dean decides not to ask.

 He tells him this, instead: "I'll think of something.
 We'll figure it out.
 We always do.
-Hang in there tight, Cas, I get you."
+Hang in there tight, Cas.
+I got you."

 <br>